Creative Conversations: Plum Guide meets Matt Hranek

 We sit down with the founder of Wm Brown magazine to talk print publishing, Negronis and why Italy is the best place on Earth

 In the first installment of Creative Conversations, our brand-new interview series, we're catching up with Matt Hranek – former CN Traveler photographer and now author and publisher of men's lifestyle magazine, Wm Brown.
-During our conversation, Hranek shares what print publishing means to him, why a classic Negroni always wins and how Italy will always have his heart...
+During our conversation, Hranek shares what print publishing means to him, why a classic Negroni always wins and how Italy will forever have his heart...

 We’d love to hear more about your print magazine, Wm Brown.
 What was the main inspiration behind creating it?